• Skip to primary navigation

 TVS Apache RTX straddling.web

 With the TVS Apache RTX, form and function truly go hand in hand.
-There are a few rough edges, but given TVS’s steady progress over the years, there’s both scope and promise for improvement.
-The motorcycle presents a strong proposition for beginners looking to step into the world of ADVs.
+There are a few rough edges, but given TVS’s steady progress over the years, there’s both scope for and promise of improvement.
+The motorcycle makes a strong proposition for beginners looking to step into the world of ADVs.
 It’s a well-rounded machine, thoughtfully equipped in both its mechanicals and features.
-And with TVS announcing an off-road riding academy–a great initiative–the RTX is poised to attract plenty of eager new riders.
+And with TVS announcing an off-road riding academy, a great initiative, the RTX is poised to attract plenty of eager new riders.

 As the sun dipped below the Himalayas, my time with the motorcycle drew to a close.
-The bright red glow of the setting sun, diffused gently through the fog blanketing, a stunning view from 2,450 metres above sea level.
-The automatic headlights flicked on –as I entered the twisties ahead of the final climb of my ride–their beam offered ample illumination and a well-spread throw.
-The completeness of the motorcycle, however, is expected to be more conspicuous when we ride it back home in Pune.
+The bright red glow of the setting sun, diffused gently through the fog, offered a stunning view 2,450 metres above sea level.
+The automatic headlights came on as I entered the twisties ahead of the final climb of my ride, and their beam offered ample illumination and a well-spread throw.
+The completeness of the motorcycle, however, is expected to become more evident when we ride it back home in Pune.

 Also Read: TVS Apache RTX Launched in India at an Introductory Price of Rs 1.99 Ex-showroom